t6x/reaver-wps-fork-t6x/README.md

 #Contribution
-	Modifications made by t6_x, DataHead
+	Modifications made by t6_x, DataHead, Soxrok2212

-	Some ideas made by nuroo, kcdtv, Soxrok2212
+	Some ideas made by nuroo, kcdtv

 #Special thanks
 	Soxrok2212 for all work done to help in the development of tools